feder1402/chatmate/knowledge/structured/Legends of PPLSI - Darnell and Traci Self Captions.md

-# File 4: Legends of PPLSI - Darnell and Traci Self Captions
+# Legends of PPLSI - Darnell and Traci Story

-cIntroduction: Entrepreneurial Journey
+## Introduction: Entrepreneurial Journey
 Once we decided to be entrepreneurs, it was not a cakewalk from there.
 We're from the Washington DC, Maryland area.
 My father drove the Metro Bus, and my mother worked for the government.
 We didn't have a lot of money, so I worked retail all through college to make extra money.

 ## Meeting Traci